"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Important Considerations and Limitations

-• Ice does not reduce your symptoms
+• Ice techniques do not reduce symptoms

-• Panic interferes with daily life
+• Anxiety interferes with daily life

 Other Helpful Grounding Techniques to Explore